-If you itemized your deductions in the previous year, all or some of your prior year state income tax refund may be considered taxable income on this year's Federal tax return (Schedule 1 (Form 1040), Line 10).
-If you claimed the standard deduction, then the state refund would not be taxable.
+If you itemized your deductions in the previous year, all or some of your prior year state income tax refund may be considered taxable income on this year's Federal tax return (Schedule 1 (Form 1040), Line 1).
+If you claimed the standard deduction, the state refund is not taxable.

 - From within your TaxAct® return (Online or Desktop), click Federal.
 On smaller devices, click the menu icon in the upper left-hand corner, then select Federal.

-- Click State Income Tax Refund in the Federal Quick Q&A Topics menu and then click New Copy of Form 1099-G State Refund Document (Desktop users click Add) to create a new copy of the form and enter the information from your Form 1099-G, or click Review to review a form already created
+- Click State Income Tax Refund in the Federal Quick Q&A Topics menu and then click +Add Form 1099-G State Refund Document to create a new copy of the form and enter the information from your Form 1099-G, or click Review to review a form already created

 - Once all forms have been entered and you are back on the screen titled State or Local Income Tax Refund - Document - Summary, click Continue and then click Yes if you want to determine what portion (if any) of the refund amount(s) entered is taxable on your return (if you imported the information from last year's return, click Yes to review the screens and ensure the calculation is completed correctly)